 Brian Reade is a Daily Mirror columnist, Kop season ticket holder and author of the book 43 Years With The Same Bird.
 He lives in Liverpool.

-Suzy Reading is a chartered psychologist (B. Psych (Hons), M.Psych (Org)) and qualified yoga teacher specializing in wellbeing.
+Suzy Reading is a chartered psychologist (B. Psych (Hons), M.Psych (Org)) and qualified yoga teacher from Australia, specializing in wellbeing.
 Her offerings include face-to-face coaching, walk & talk sessions, private and group yoga, mummy and baby yoga courses, Skype coaching, workshop presentations on self-care and other topics such as sleep, rest and relaxation, and how to make sustainable lifestyle changes.
 Suzy is also the Neom Organics Psychology expert and a Contributing Editor on Psychologies Magazine.
 She has contributed to journals on the subject of self-care.Find out more about Suzy on Twitter and Instagram @suzyreading.

 Martin Redfern is a senior producer in the BBC Radio Science Unit.
 He joined the BBC as a studio manager after graduating from University College, London, where he studied geology.
 He has spent time as a science producer in TV and as science news editor for BBC World Service.
 Most of his work now is on science feature programs for Radio 4.
 He has written extensively on science for magazines and newspapers.

 Beth Redman is a writer and teacher who heads up Soul Sista, a unique ministry affiliated to Soul Survivor that encourages teenage girls in their walk with God.
 Author of SOUL SISTA: HOW TO BE A GIRL OF GOD, she is married to singer/songwriter Matt Redman.

 Jennifer Rees Larcombe